mawds/r-programming-intro/_episodes/06-nse.md

 In this episode we've introduced the idea of writing your own functions, and talked about the complications caused by non standard evaluation.
-The forthcoming Research IT course "Programming in R" will cover writing, testing and documenting functions in much more detail.
-We will notify participants of this course when it is available to book.

 [roxygen2]: http://cran.r-project.org/web/packages/roxygen2/vignettes/rd.html
 [testthat]: http://r-pkgs.had.co.nz/tests.html